 World Languages

-The American School of Dubai’s World Languages Program is a performance and proficiency model based on the American Council on the Teaching of Foreign Languages (ACTFL) Guidelines and the World-Readiness Standards for Learning Languages.
+The American School of Dubai’s World Languages Program is a performance and proficiency model, based on the American Council on the Teaching of Foreign Languages (ACTFL) Guidelines and the World-Readiness Standards for Learning Languages.
 The World Languages Department believes language lies at the heart of the human experience; it is essential to the education of global citizens for each student to develop a sensitivity and understanding of the similarities and differences across and between languages and cultures.

 Making connections and comparisons to other languages and cultures also helps students better understand their own language and culture.
 Students build higher-level thinking skills through language learning; through rich communicative, cultural, and cross-curricular experiences balanced with a study of formal aspects of language, students come to express themselves and interact appropriately in authentic cross-cultural contexts.